David-GitHub77/David-GitHub77/README.md

 - 📫 How to reach me: david.adebo1250@gmail.com
 - ⚡ Fun fact: I don't work out, but I am one of the fastest runners at my grade level.
 - 🦾 How I found GitHub: I finished CS50p, but I couldn't practice because of school.
 I'm looking to get back into coding with CS50x and Amazon AI STREAM plus build my GitHub ecosystem.
+- My pfp isn't me, but one of my favorite players.